asuh/forage/README.md

 * [Blade](https://laravel.com/docs/10.x/blade) as a templating engine
 * [Vite](https://vitejs.dev/) for compiling assets, concatenating, and minifying files
-* Modern CSS & JavaScript - No need for preprocessors
+* Modern CSS & JavaScript - No preprocessors, libraries, or frameworks
 * [DocHooks](https://tentyp.dev/blog/wordpress/dochooks-sugar-syntax-for-hooking-system/) provide new functionality of class method DocBlock as hooks into WordPress API

 ## Requirements